izmir10/lanefinder/How_to_use.md

 ## Pre-requisites
 - Download and install Node.js
 - Download and install any Text Editor (ie Visual Code)
-- Install Playwright VS Code Extension from the Marketplace
+- Install Playwright VS Code Extension from the Marketplace (Optional)

 ## Setup Scripts
 - Clone the repository into a folder (https://github.com/izmir10/lanefinder.git )